seansovine/numerical_examples/README.md

 ## `cpp_matrix`

-This is a basic C++ matrix class template library.
+This is a basic C++ matrix class template library, with some basic examples of its use.
+I plan to use this library in code I write for other examples, so I'll probably keep adding to it as time goes on.
-There is an example program that uses the library to compute the steady-state of a Markov chain.
-I plan to use this library to help implement a simple differential equation solver.

 See the project [README](./cpp_matrix/README.md).